-In alternative provision that may help facilitate better settlement offers is as follows:
+An alternative provision that may help facilitate better settlement offers is as follows:

 "In the event of any arbitration or litigation involving the parties, the prevailing party shall be awarded its share of the arbitration costs, arbitrator compensation, and its attorneys' fees and expert witness fees.
-For the purpose of the application of this provision, the prevailing party shall be determined by the arbitrator(s) as follows.
-The prevailing party shall be that party whose last written settlement position (demand/offer) made before the commencement of the arbitration hearing(s) is closest to the final award rendered by the arbitrator(s).
+For the purpose of the application of this provision, the prevailing party shall be determined by the arbitrator(s) [or judicial decisionmaker for court proceedings] as follows.
+The prevailing party shall be that party whose last written settlement position (demand/offer) made before the commencement of the arbitration hearing(s) [or trial] is closest to the final award rendered by the arbitrator(s) [or judicial decisionmaker].
 In order to be considered for the purpose of this provision, any settlement position (demand/offer) must be in writing and must have been delivered by certified mail to the other party.
-It is the intent of this provision for the arbitrator(s) to identify the true party prevailing in any arbitration proceeding.
-To that end, in the event that a settlement position has not been taken by a party seeking relief, i.e. the claimant, the arbitrator(s) shall consider the settlement demand to be the full relief requested in the arbitration demand.
-In the event that a settlement position has not been taken by the respondent, the arbitrator(s) shall consider the offer to be a complete rejection of the relief requested by the claimant.
-Where there are mixed claims and counterclaims, the determination of the prevailing party shall be within the discretion of the arbitrator(s) consistent with the intent of this provision."
+It is the intent of this provision for the arbitrator(s) [or judicial decisionmaker] to identify the true party prevailing in any arbitration [or judicial] proceeding.
+To that end, in the event that a settlement position has not been taken by a party seeking relief, i.e., the claimant, the arbitrator(s) [or judicial decisionmaker] shall consider the settlement demand to be the full relief requested in the arbitration demand [or Page 21 of 181 latest version of the Complaint in a judicial proceeding].
+In the event that a settlement position has not been taken by the respondent, the arbitrator(s) [or judicial decisionmaker] shall consider the offer to be a complete rejection of the relief requested by the claimant.
+Where there are mixed claims and counterclaims, the determination of the prevailing party shall be within the discretion of the arbitrator(s) [or judicial decisionmaker] consistent with the intent of this provision."